nikhil-shr-23/Podkaast/README.md

 - [ ] **API Endpoints** for programmatic access

 ### Version History
-- **v2.0.0** - Working version with reliable TTS engines
+- **v2.0.0** - Podkaast working version with reliable TTS engines
 - **v1.0.0** - Initial release (had API issues)

 ---

 **Made with ❤️ for content creators, educators, and podcast enthusiasts**

-*Transform your documents into engaging audio content with PDF2Podcast!* 🎙️✨
+*Transform your documents into engaging audio content with Podkaast!* 🎙️✨